flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/performance.md

 ### Usage

 All input fields must be filled before the "Calculate" button becomes available.
-There are two ways in which certian inputs fields can be automatically filled.
-If [SimBrief data has been loaded in the EFB](dashboard.md), airport and runway information (including runway bearing, TORA, runway elevation, and runway slop) as well as environmental data
+There are two ways in which certain inputs fields can be automatically filled.
+If [SimBrief data has been loaded in the EFB](dashboard.md), airport and runway information (including runway bearing, TORA, runway elevation, and runway slope) as well as environmental data
 (wind, temperature, and QNH) can be automatically filled by selecting "OFP" in the upper right dropdown selection box and click on the **Fill data from**.

 This will load the environment data used by your SimBrief flight plan.
 You can either change/update the environment data, or load it from scratch automatically without having